 - Sweets: I placed my favorite sweet items in clear canisters on the tippy top shelf of my cabinets.
 Porque?
 Because if they stare at me like Medusa, I will cave and turn to stone while eating them.
 So it’s best to keep the sweet treats for special occasions.

 - Medicines: I threw out a ton of expired medicine!
-You’d be surprised on how keeping an healthy diet keeps your immunity in check.
+You’d be surprised on how keeping a healthy diet keeps your immunity in check.
 WOW!
 I organized the few remaining medicines with my vitamins in a small clear tupperware container.
-It’s a quick grab.
+So it’s a quick grab.

 Step 5: Integrate Healthy Food Options